 Using ‘layman’s terms’, he went on to write a number of influential books.
 One of these books is ‘The Games People Play’ which is still popular today, 25 years after it was first published.

 The theory of TA is (on the surface) is quite simple, Berne believed that people have difficulty in their lives due to how the communicate and interact with others.

 He believed that human beings have three distinct attitudes or states of mind which he called Ego States these are;

-- Parent (behaving in ways which we learn an re act out our parents behaviour as adults)
+- Parent (behaving in ways which we learn and react out our parent’s behaviour as adults)

 - Adult (using logic and evidence to guide our behaviour, not becoming emotional)